 This is actually one of my favorites to chat about with weight loss clients because it’s so under-prioritized!

 When you’re sleeping your body is recovering.
 It’s resetting for the next day.
 It’s regulating your hormones and determining hunger levels.
-It’s finding its balance.
+Your body finding its balance.

-When that happens, the body IGNORES any of kind of fat loss because it’s too busy trying to keep up wit all the other demands when it hasn’t had time to prepare.
+When that happens, the body IGNORES any kind of fat loss because it’s too busy trying to keep up with all the other demands when it hasn’t had time to prepare.

 It took me about 6 months to change my sleeping habits.
 It was harder than any lift I’ve strived for.
 But now, it’s a habit.

 Give your body the time it needs to get it’s “keep you alive” sh*t done so that it can focus on helping you lose weight.

 The most annoying topic spoken about when it comes to how to lose weight permanently.